AlexAplin/nndownload/README.md

     EN | <a href='./README_JA.md'>JA</a>
 </p>

 nndownload allows you to download videos, images, manga, and process other links from [Niconico](http://nicovideo.jp), formerly known as Nico Nico Douga.
-Unlike other existing downloaders, this program communicates wth DMC (Dwango Media Cluster) servers to ensure access to high quality videos.
+Unlike other existing downloaders, this program communicates wth DMC (Dwango Media Cluster) and Dwango Media Services (DMS) servers to ensure access to high quality videos.

 ## Disclaimers
 - If you do not have a [premium account](https://secure.nicovideo.jp/secure/premium_detail/), you may download low quality videos during economy mode hours (typically 12 PM - 2 AM JST) or during other periods of high traffic.